praveenpeddapotula/twittertrend/README.md

-hello welcome to devops project
+hello welcome to our devops project